overture-stack/docs/website/docs/02-Standards/03-Software/02-Docs/02-Setup.md

 ---
-sidebar_label: 2.2 Setup
+sidebar_label: Setup
 ---

 # `setup.md`

-[Place a brief description here]
+How to set up the development environment.

 <details>
   <summary><b>Click here for a copy of the markdown used for this page</b></summary>